dcjones/proseg/README.md

 recent versions of Xenium Ranger (starting with 2.0).

 # Running on CosMx datasets

-Current version of CosMx provide output that is shambolic and more difficult to deal with than other platforms.
-The recommended way of running proseg on CosMx datasets is to download the flat files from AtoMx and manually "stitch" and scale the FOV-level data using the provided Julia program provided in `extra/stitch-cosmx.jl`:
+Earlier versions of CosMx did not automatically provide a single table of global transcript positions.
+To work around this, we provide a Julia program in `extra/stitch-cosmx.jl` to construct a table from the flat files downloaded from AtoMx.

-Some dependencies are required, which can be installed with
+To run this, some dependencies are required, which can be installed with
 ```shell
 julia -e 'import Pkg; Pkg.add(["Glob", "CSV", "DataFrames", "CodecZlib", "ArgParse"])'
 ```